gabrielbazan/fast-cookie/README.md

 ## Create the virtualenv

 You can install the API's requirements, and its test requirements, in a virtualenv.
 This way, you can keep your system interpreter clean.
-You can then use this virtualenv to run unit tests, and also your IDE can inspect packages from there (for autocompletion and such).
+You can then use this virtualenv to run unit tests, and also configure your IDE to inspect packages from there (for autocompletion and such).

 First, go to the API directory:
 ```shell